-\begin{corollary} In any finite coloring of $\mathbb{N}$ there are sets $A_1,...,A_n\in\binom{\mathbb{N}}{k}$ such that is monochromatic. \end{corollary}
+\begin{corollary} In any finite coloring of $\mathbb{N}$ there are sets $A_1,...,A_n\in\binom{\mathbb{N}}{m}$ such that is monochromatic. \end{corollary}

 Previously, the above result for $|A_i|=1$ was known to hold in finite colorings of $\mathbb{Q}$ by a theorem of Bergelson and Moreira \cite{bergelson2017ergodic}.
-However, even the $|A_i|=1$ case of Example \ref{*} was open for colorings of $\mathbb{N}.$
+However, even the $n=3$ and $|A_i|=1$ case was open for colorings of $\mathbb{N}.$

 So far we have only considered applications of Theorem \ref{thm:main} that begin with the pigeonhole principle as the base family.
-Instead starting with a geometric family, we obtain the following common extension of the linear and geometric van der Waerden Theorems by applying Theorem \ref{thm:main} with the geometric Rado family $\mathcal{B}=\{zy^i,y: i\leq k\}$ and the linear polynomials $n\mapsto in.$
+Instead starting with a geometric family, we obtain the following common extension of the linear and geometric van der Waerden theorems by applying Theorem \ref{thm:main} with the geometric Rado family $\mathcal{B}=\{zy^i,y: i\leq k\}$ and the linear polynomials $n\mapsto in.$

 \begin{corollary} The family $\{x+iy,xy,z\cdot xy^i: i\leq k\}$ is Ramsey for any $k\in\mathbb{N}$. \end{corollary}